jrdfm/recommendation_engine/README.md

-# Netflix-Style Content Recommender
+# Content Recommender

-A web application demonstrating a content-based recommendation system for movies and TV shows, built with FastAPI and featuring a dynamic, Netflix-inspired user interface.
+A web application demonstrating a content-based recommendation system for movies and TV shows, built with FastAPI and featuring a dynamic user interface.

 ## Features